keepaliveit-staging/staging.keepaliveit.co.uk/_services/software-consultancy.markdown

         </div>
         <div class="col-xs-8 col-sm-9">
             <h3>DEVELOPMENT TEAM FORMATION & DEVELOPER ONBOARDING</h3>
-            <p>Forming a new software development team, or onboarding new software developers in an existing software development team can be a challenging, frustrating, and time consuming process.
-Offload your development team formation tasks to us and we'll apply our expertise with forming an in-house software development team by hiring new software developers, onboarding software developers, managing existing staff, and implementing plans & processes to make software development projects a success.</p>
+            <p>Forming a new Software Development Team, or onboarding new Software Developers in an existing Software Development Team can be a challenging, frustrating, and a time consuming process.
+Offload your Development Team Formation tasks onto us and we'll apply our expertise with forming an in-house, or remote Software Development team for you.
+We'll do this by hiring new Software Developers, Onboarding new Software Developers into a Team, Managing existing staff, and implementing plans & processes to make Software Development projects easier to manage.</p>
             <p><a href="/software-consultancy/software-development-team-formation-and-developer-onboarding-services">View more information and discover pricing for Keep-Alive I.T's Development Team formation & Software Developer onboarding Services.</a></p>
         </div>
     </div>
 </div>

 <h3>Other Software Services</h3>
 <p>Is the service you're looking for not listed?
 Fear not.
 We offer custom Software Consultancy solutions in addition to the packages listed above.
-Simply get in touch with us for an initial consultation to get a better idea of your I.T requirements and we can tailor software development, or retainer contracts towards your business needs.</p>
+Simply get in touch with us for an initial consultation to get a better idea of your I.T requirements and we can tailor Software Development, or Software Retainer contracts towards your specific business needs.</p>

 <div class="divider div-transparent div-arrow-down"></div>